Melodic-Mind/Note-Art/docs/code/notation/Score.md

 <a name="voices"></a>

 ## voices ⇒ <code>Array</code>
-Returns an array of voices where each voice represents an instrument.
+Returns an object with the scores voices.

 **Kind**: global variable
 <a name="length"></a>